-- DO make sure that ALL passengers are securely strapped in at all times; even for the shortest journeys. - ALWAYS fit the lap belt strap as low on the hips as possible (never across the abdomen) and ensure that the diagonal belt passes across the shoulder without slipping off or pressing on the neck. - DO NOT slacken the webbing by pulling the belt away from the body - to be fully effective, the seat belt must remain in full contact with the body at all times. - DO have seat belts checked if the vehicle is involved in an accident. - DO NOT allow occupants to travel with the seat backs reclined steeply rearwards.
-Optimum benefit is obtained from the seat belt with the seat back angle set to 15 degrees from the upright (vertical) position. - DO use the seat belts to secure large items of luggage that are to be carried on the seats - in the event of an accident, insecure items become flying missiles capable of causing serious injury.
+- D0 make sure that ALL passengers are securely strapped in at all times; even for the shortest journeys. - ALWAYS adjust seat belts to eliminate any slack in the webbing and to ensure that the diagonal belt passes across the shoulder without slipping off or pressing on the neck. - ALWAYS fit the lap belt strap as low on the hips as possible (never across the abdomen). - DO NOT slacken the webbing by pulling the belt away from the body - to be fully effective, the seat belt must remain in full contact with the body at all times. - DO have seat belts checked if the vehicle is involved in an accident. - DO NOT allow occupants to travel with the seat backs reclined steeply rearwards.
+Optimum benefit is obtained from the seat belt with the seat back angle set to 15 degrees from the upright (vertical) position.